Apongpoh/Apongpoh/README.md

-# SoftwareEngineer+Entrepreneur+AI+Mobile App.
+# Entrepreneur+SoftwareEngineer+AI+Mobile App.
 Always passionate to learn new tech skills.

 <!---
 Apongpoh/Apongpoh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.